Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Motivation

-\textbf{Staleness degrades performance.} We discovered that using outdated(staled) activations due to communication delays in expert parallelism severely degrades model performance.
-Displaced parallelism induces a two-step staleness in expert parallelism, which causes a notable drop in image quality: the FID score increases from 5.31 to 8.27.
-Our staleness-centric optimizations decrease staleness to just one step, along with efficient staleness trade-offs, leading to significant speedup and quality improvement.
+\textbf{Staleness degrades performance.} We discovered that using outdated (stale) activations due to communication delays in expert parallelism severely degrades model performance.
+Displaced parallelism induces a two-step staleness in expert parallelism, which causes a drop in image quality: the FID score increases from 5.31 to 8.27 (Section \ref{sec:experiments}).